webxbeyond/elnk-pro-link-shortener-npm-package/STRUCTURE.md

-# Elnk.pro Link Shortener NPM Package - Project Structure
+# Elnk NPM Package - Project Structure

 This document provides an overview of the project structure and explains the purpose of each file and directory.